-Don had plenty of broadcasting experience in North America before crossing the Atlantic but the first time we heard him in Europe was on Radio Caroline South during the summer of 1965.
+Don had plenty of broadcasting experience in North America before crossing the Atlantic but the first time we heard him in Europe was on Radio Caroline South during the spring of 1965.

 Don Allen, joined briefly by an uncommunicative Jon Sydney, on a morning show from Caroline South, 12th July 1965 (duration 2 minutes 17 seconds)

 Don did not enjoy his time on Caroline South but, when he moved to the North ship later in the year, it was a different matter.
 At that time Caroline North had a much more exciting presentation style and Don was able to let rip with the jingles and wacky drop-ins that became such an essential part of his show.

 Surrounded by autograph-hungry fans.
 Photo by Doug MacKenzie from ‘Radio Caroline’, published by Landmark Press.